How to get an in at Fashion Week

 Optioning

 You can expect to be backstage for around 3-4 hours depending on the complexity of the look and the size of the show.
 Sometimes it’s impossible to fit in more than 1 show a day, sometimes it’s doable.
 Discuss this with the booker before you make any other commitments to other shows.
 Usually bookings will firm up around 2 weeks before a show, but expect things to change as things often do in the throws of the fashion week mayhem.
-The first time I did New York Fashion Week I was on option for 1 show, started talking to the key artist and pretty much stayed with her and her team for the rest of the week.
-I clocked up around 6 or 7 shows with her and loved every minute working with a great team on some really cool shows.
+The first time I did New York Fashion Week I was on option for 1 show, started talking to the key artist and pretty much stayed with her and her team for the rest of the week, and slotted in those shows with the ones I had already booked.
+I clocked up around 6 or 7 shows with her team and loved every minute working with a great team on some really cool shows.

 Pay